nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to clear done tasks
 2. TaskManager goes through list to find done tasks
 3. TaskManager deletes all done tasks
-4. TaskManager shows User the list of deleted done tasks <br>
+4. TaskManager shows User the number of deleted done tasks <br>
 Use case ends.

 **Extensions**

 2a.
-The list is empty
+The done task list is empty
 > 2a1.
 TaskManager shows 'No done tasks' message <br>
-> Use case ends. <br>
+Use case ends. <br>

 #### Use case: Undo Last Command